Local moving companies in Utah

 Other considerations when moving to Stockton, CA

 - State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
-Make sure the moving company you use has a license before hiring them.
+Double-check that your moving company is properly licensed before booking.

 - State regulator: You can verify a California moving license and its status on the state regulator’s official website.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form so all of your mail will get properly forwarded to California.
+- Change of address: Be sure to submit your USPS change of address form at least a week before moving.
+You’ll be able to select your move date so your mail gets forwarded to California on time.
 Get started here.

-- Mover's insurance: Every state has their own requirements when it comes to insurance.
-Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
+- Mover’s insurance: Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
-To ensure comprehensive coverage for your items' full value, consult with your chosen moving company or consider third-party insurance options.
+To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.

 FAQ